 Once absorbed, Penicillin V is about 80% bound to serum protein.
 Tissue levels are highest in the kidneys, with lesser amounts in the liver, skin, and intestines.
-Small amounts are found in all other body tissues and the cerebrospinal fluid.
+Small amounts are found in all other body tissues and cerebrospinal fluid.
 The drug is excreted as rapidly as it is absorbed in individuals with normal kidney function; however, recovery of the drug from the urine indicates that only about 25% of the dose given is absorbed.
 In neonates, young infants, and individuals with impaired kidney function, excretion is considerably delayed.

 Indications and Usage for Penicillin V

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Penicillin V potassium and other antibacterial drugs, Penicillin V potassium should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Penicillin V Potassium Tablets, Penicillin V Potassium for Oral Solution and other antibacterial drugs, Penicillin V Potassium Tablets, and Penicillin V Potassium for Oral Solution should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antimicrobial therapy.

-Penicillin V potassium tablets are indicated in the treatment of mild to moderately severe infections due to penicillin G-sensitive microorganisms.
-Therapy should be guided by bacteriologic studies (including sensitivity tests) and by clinical response.
+Penicillin V Potassium Tablets, USP and Penicillin V Potassium for Oral Solution, USP, are indicated in the treatment of mild to moderately severe infections due to penicillin G sensitive microorganisms.
+Therapy should be guided by bacteriological studies (including sensitivity tests) and by clinical response.

 NOTE: Severe pneumonia, empyema, bacteremia, pericarditis, meningitis, and arthritis should not be treated with Penicillin V during the acute stage.
-Indicated surgical procedures should be performed.

-The following infections will usually respond to adequate dosage of Penicillin V.
+The following Infections will usually respond to adequate dosage of Penicillin V:

-Streptococcal infections (without bacteremia).
-Mild-to-moderate infections of the upper respiratory tract, scarlet fever, and mild erysipelas.
+Streptococcal infections (without bacteremia): Mild to moderate infections of the upper respiratory tract, scarlet fever and mild erysipelas.

 NOTE: Streptococci in groups A, C, G, H, L, and M are very sensitive to penicillin.
-Other groups, including group D (enterococcus), are resistant.
+Other groups, including group D (enterococcus) are resistant.

-Pneumococcal infections Mild to moderately severe infections of the respiratory tract.
+Pneumococcal infections: Mild to moderately severe infections of the respiratory tract.

-Staphylococcal infections - penicillin G-sensitive.
-Mild infections of the skin and soft tissues.
+Staphylococcal infections - penicillin G sensitive: Mild infections of the skin and soft tissues.

 NOTE: Reports indicate an increasing number of strains of staphylococci resistant to penicillin G, emphasizing the need for culture and sensitivity studies in treating suspected staphylococcal infections.

-Fusospirochetosis (Vincent's gingivitis and pharyngitis) – Mild to moderately severe infections of the oropharynx usually respond to therapy with oral penicillin.
+Fusospirochetosis (Vincent's gingivitis and pharyngitis): Mild to moderately severe infections of the oropharynx usually respond to therapy with oral penicillin.

 NOTE: Necessary dental care should be accomplished in infections involving the gum tissue.

 For the prevention of recurrence following rheumatic fever and/or chorea: Prophylaxis with oral penicillin on a continuing basis has proven effective in preventing recurrence of these conditions.

-NOTE: When selecting antibiotics for the prevention of bacterial endocarditis, the physician or dentist should read the full joint statement of the American Heart Association and the American Dental Association1.
+NOTE: When selecting antibiotics for the prevention of bacterial endocarditis, the physician or dentist should read the full joint statement of the American Heart Association and the American Dental Association.1

 C. difficile produces toxins A and B which contribute to the development of CDAD.
-Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
+Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may cause colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.